featbit/featbit/README.md

 [FeatBit](https://www.featbit.co) is an open-source [feature flags](https://blog.jetbrains.com/space/2022/06/16/feature-flags/) management tool that empowers developers:

 **Ship Code Safely**.
-Mitigate risks with Production Testing, roll out new features to 1% of users initially then expanding, and ensure instant error recovery without redeployment.
+Mitigate risks with Production Testing, roll out features to 1% of users initially then expanding progressively, and ensure instant error recovery without redeployment.

 **Targeted Experiences**.
 Giving you control over who sees each feature and when they see it.
 Release features to specific target users, and continuously measure and improve your buisness.